TNEI-Services/IPSA/docs/IscBranch.rst

      - Branch repair time in hours.
    * - String
      - DbType1
-     - Branch database type.
+     - Gets the Branch database type.
 For representing the cable at the From end of the transformer.
    * - String
      - DbType2
-     - Second cable database type representing the cable at the To end of the transformer.
+     - Gets the Second cable database type representing the cable at the To end of the transformer.
    * - Float
      - DbLength1 / LengthKm
-     - First cable database length.
+     - Gets the First cable database length.
    * - Float
      - DbLength2
-     - Second cable database length (for transformers only).
+     - Gets the Second cable database length (for transformers only).
    * - Integer
      - DbPar1
      - Gets the number of lines of database type 1 in parallel.